-Contract start date Estimated annual Estimated

-value of contract value of a 5

-year contract

-September 2021 £300k £1.5

-September 2021 £400k £2m

-December 2021 £30k £250k

-December 2021 £600k £3m

-September 2021 £1.2 Million £6m

-December 2021 £300k £1.5

-September 2021 September 2021 December 2021 December 2021 September 2021 September 2021 £300k September 2021 £400k December 2021 £30k December 2021 £600k September 2021 £600k

-4.3 The timing of the contract renewals and extensions will be determined following Cabinet's adoption of the waste strategy and a decision on the collection frequencies.
-This work will also need to be planned in terms of timescales for the contract extensions and the procurement of new contracts to fit with the operational implementation of the new collection service.
-It is therefore, requested that delegated authority be given to the Corporate Director of Finance, Governance and Property, the Director of Environment, Highways and Counter Fraud and the Portfolio Holder for Environment, Sports and Leisure to procure at the appropriate time within the values outlined in the report.
+Type of contract Contract start date Estimated annual value of contract Estimated value of a 5 Food Woots Contombor 2024 COOOL year contract Food Waste September 2021 £300k £1.5 Green Waste September 2021 £400k £2m Wood Waste December 2021 £30k £250k Residual waste (Reuse and Recycling Centre only) December 2021 £600k £3m Mixed Dry Recycling September 2021 £1.2 Million £6m Haulage & Disposal December 2021 £300k £1.5 timescales for the contract extensions and the procurement of new contracts to fit with the operational implementation of the new collection service.
+It is therefore, requested that delegated authority be given to the Director of Environment, Highways and Counter Fraud and the Portfolio Holder for Environment, Sports and Leisure to procure at the appropriate time within the values outlined in the report.